ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 This month we're improving the quote system to include options to add public liability and contents insurance.

 With only 5% buying employers' liability, it doesn't make sense to include this just yet.
-If Jack starts attracting more digital agencies and teams, then it would be worth building it into the quote system.
+If With Jack starts attracting more digital agencies and teams, then it would be worth building it into the quote system.

 I could have guessed what cover was relevant to my audience, but assumptions can be costly if you get them wrong.
-Instead I'm letting the data I'm gathering influence the direction of Jack.
+Instead I'm letting the data I'm gathering influence the direction of With Jack.

 <h4>tl;dr</h4>

 Professional indemnity is the most popular cover for freelancers.
 It made sense to launch with this product, then use data from sales to influence what other products we offered.
 We didn't make assumptions.
-Jack's customers told us what cover they need.
+My customers told me what cover they needed.

 <h3>Keep Costs Down</h3>